Energy data sources

 Some CE-API calls are only suitable for input data with high granularity, derived via NET2GRID IoT hardware.
 In particular recognition of individual appliances is only supported with data sampling frequency of 1 to 10 seconds, not for 15 minutes samples.

 The Customer Engagement Service is based on energy measurements from households.
 In general there are two ways to derive energy data from a household installation.
 The first is using the data that is retrieved by energy service providers from the digital meter in the household via the cellular network of local energy distribution companies.
-This type of data is usually called smart meter data.
+This type of data is usually called Low Resolution.

-The benefit of smart meter data is that no hardware is needed at the user side.
-The user only has to opt in that available smart meter data may be used for the energy insight service.
-Often energy retailers already possess large data sets of smart meter data.
+The benefit of Low Resolution data is that no hardware is needed at the user side.
+The user only has to opt in that available Low Resolution data may be used for the energy insight service.
+Often energy retailers already possess large data sets of Low Resolution data.

-Smart meter data usually has a granularity of a single electricity value per 15, 30 or 60 minutes.
+Low Resolution data usually has a granularity of a single electricity value per 15, 30 or 60 minutes.
 The granularity of gas values is usually 30 to 60 minutes.
-Smart meter data is often ingested in the NET2GRID platform via a daily file import from an energy retailer Meter Data Management system or national energy data hub.
-Smart meter data therefore does usually provide measurements up till yesterday or the day before yesterday.
+Low Resolution data is often ingested in the NET2GRID platform via a daily file import from an energy retailer Meter Data Management system or national energy data hub.
+Low Resolution data therefore does usually provide measurements up till yesterday or the day before yesterday.

 To implement a daily file import in NET2GRID predefined data format, reach out to receive the NET2GRID Measurements File Interface specification.

-In short, as a standard way of importing smart meter data, measurement files for households are expected daily in an S3 bucket, providing the following information:
+In short, as a standard way of importing Low Resolution data, measurement files for households are expected daily in an S3 bucket, providing the following information:

 • CSD (required): Cumulative (total) electricity consumed at a given timestamp, or a delta with the previous timestamp.
 Optionally two CSD tiers (for peak and offpeak consumption) are supported.